 Unfortunately, our experience indicates that, while many companies invest in tips hotlines and similar whistleblower programs, a large portion of them fail to invest adequately in an allegation review process for promptly evaluating, prioritizing, and responding to the whistleblowers’ tips in a systematic, repeatable, and defensible manner.
 As the number of tips grows and investigators’ caseloads expand, complaints end up sitting in a queue waiting to be investigated, while the company remains vulnerable to the risks the tipsters were warning about, and the SEC timeline is running.

-A 2018 study of customers of the compliance software company NAVEX Global found that case closure times have blipped to 44 days.
+A 2020 study of customers of the compliance software company NAVEX Global found that Case Closure times have blipped to 45 days from 40 days in 2018.
 This metric is important given that, under certain agency whistleblower provisions, an organization will have limited time to complete an internal investigation.

 In other words, the average case closure time for cases of suspected financial fraud was almost halfway to the 120-day deadline – the point at which employees are incentivized to report the case directly to the SEC and expose the company to additional, sizable sanctions.